 These ceiling planks would also be great installed over a popcorn ceiling, drywall and even a new construction ceiling.
 Ceiling planks are also perfect for older homes as you can hide any imperfections in the existing ceiling or wall.

-Updated as of 2022.
-Here is a look at the final vaulted kitchen remodel (click here) and living room shiplap ceiling showing how gorgeous the planks look.
+Here is a look below at the final vaulted kitchen remodel (click here) and living room shiplap ceiling and white cabinets.